noahehall/theBookOfNoah/aws_developer.md

     - ONE!!!
 DUH
   4. How can you connect a single storage volume to more than 1 EC2 at the same time ?
     - use EFS
-  5. Should you use user credentials to access EC2?
+  5. Should you use user credentials to access EC2 from other resources?
     - no - the best way to manage access is via roles
   6. how do you get EC2 instance metadata?
     - via cli `sudo curl http://169.254.169.254/latest/meta-data/`